Marte hits a 3-run triple and Mets erase an early deficit for a 10-9 win over skidding Diamondbacks

 New York has won 21 of its past 25 versus the Diamondbacks, and 17 of the last 19 meetings at Citi Field.

-Pete Alonso added an RBI double on Fireworks Night at Citi Field as the Mets teed off on Jordan Montgomery (3-3) and finished with 14 hits.
-After falling behind 3-0, they scored four times in the bottom of the first inning and reached double digits in runs for the first time since a 16-4 win April 11 at Atlanta.
+Pete Alonso added an RBI double on Fireworks Night at Citi Field as the Mets teed off on Montgomery (3-3) and finished with 14 hits overall.
+After falling behind 3-0, they scored four times in the bottom of the first and reached double digits in runs for the first time since a 16-4 win April 11 at Atlanta.

+“I feel like I’m just throwing and not even pitching anymore," said Montgomery, who has a 5.48 ERA after eight starts with his new team.

 Marte's triple to left-center was only the second all season for New York.